tamuratak/vscode_architecture/README.md

 ## Process startup and boot sequence

 The main process is responsible for launching all processes that are not directly connected under the extension host, as illustrated in the diagram above.
-MessagePorts are created and transferred to each process as needed.
+MessagePorts for IPC are created in the main process and are transferred to each process as needed.
 The steps involved in spawning a new process can vary in several ways; in some instances, other processes may request the main process to create them.

 ### Where actually spawned